YouBase/white-paper/structured-data.md

 ### purpose'

-BIP43 recommends the use of a hardened purpose code to indicate the specification used by that subtree.
+BIP43 recommends the use of a hardened purpose code to indicate the specification used by that sub-tree.
 We propose using branch 46' to identify a personal data store.
 All nodes under the specified purpose code should conform to the YouBase standard and will indicate to wallet software what to expect.

 ### profile'